barbalex/ae-electron/readme.md

 - Do not dynamically load chunks, that leads to issues.
 - Maybe disable service worker?
 - Create separate readme
-- Add app Symbol(s)
+- Add app Icons(s)
-- Maximize window?
+- Maximize window
 - Open links in Browser instead of new electron window?

 ### Nearly blocking issue